gopherdojo/dojo4/kadai1/shuheiktgw/converter-cli/README.md

 converter-cli
 ===

+converter-cli is a command line tool to convert image extension.

 ## Usage

 ```
 converter-cli [options...]
 PATH

-converter-cli is a command line tool to convert image extension

 OPTIONS:
   --from value, -f value  specifies a image extension converted from (default: .jpg)